cpcerrato/dukascopy-downloader/README.md

 ### Notes

 - `--from` / `--to` use **inclusive** UTC calendar dates (format `YYYY-MM-DD`).
 Internally, downloads run until the end of the `--to` day.
+- `--prefer-ticks` will download tick data for bar exports when missing; expect longer runs for large ranges.
 - Cache writes always occur; reads are skipped when `--no-cache` is supplied or when `--force` is used to bypass existing entries.
 - CSV exports are saved under `cache-root/exports/{instrument}_{timeframe}_{from}_{to}.csv`.
 - Timezone/date-format options affect only the CSV timestamps; the downloader always uses UTC for fetching.